Demez/tfscript/README.md

 NOTE: Script is unfinished.
 More lines and groups should be added.
 Contributions are welcome!
+Report all issues here on github, or send PM to nullifiedcat on reddit

 # tf2taunt
 A single script to make salt pour from everyone you play with